efimbird/picture-storage/README.md

 # Picture storage — test app

-Easy app to store pictures.
+Simple app to store pictures.

 To create the app, I used the Django framework, React.js, and MongoDB.
 It's my first app with React, so I am very open to your comments and suggestions!
 Note, that I used React.js just partially for the front-end (to create the gallery), other parts were made with Django templates.
 It's not best practice, but I did it to save development time.
 In the future, I am ready to go deeper into React and do apps more homogenously.
 ## Requirements